OIG/Medical Necessity General Information

 In addition, we are required by Audit Services to communicate to you the means by which you may report incidences of fraud, abuse, waste or misconduct.
 Reporting can be done through the UCSF Whistleblower Coordinator at 502-2810 or by calling the Universitywide Whistleblower Hotline at (800) 403-4744.

-If you have any questions regarding this memo, please contact Dr. Tim Hamill, chairman of the UCSF Compliance Committee for Clinical Laboratories,at (415) 353-1723.
+If you have any questions regarding this memo, please contact Dr. Edward Thornborrow, Chairman of the UCSF Compliance Committee for Clinical Laboratories at (415) 476-7888.